mayamnaizel/Effective-Documentation/README.md

 # Essentials of Effective Documentation for Developers & DevOps

-Welcome to the go-to guide for writing meaningful, user-focused, and scalable documentation — whether you're a DevOps engineer, API developer, or open-source contributor.
+Welcome to the go-to guide for writing meaningful, user-focused, and scalable documentation, whether you're a DevOps engineer, API developer, or open-source contributor.

 ---